 - If you have already made a Studielink account last year, but can no longer log in with the same username and password, please notify the Erasmus Student Service Centre.
 Do not try to make a new account!

-- If after registering in Studielink you receive a mail asking you to send the educational institution a copy of your passport/ID, please ignore this request.
-When completing the next step of the application, you will be asked to upload this directly to our system.
+- If after registering in Studielink you receive a mail asking you to send the educational institution a copy of your passport/ID or your diploma, please ignore this request.
+When completing the next step of the application, you will be asked to upload these documents directly to our system.

 - This is not the actual application!
 Only once you have completed the 2nd step of the process, the RSM Online Application Form (OLAF), you will be considered an applicant.

 Within 24 hours after successful registration for the IBA programme in Studielink, you will receive an automatically generated message from Rotterdam School of Management with a link to Online Application Form (OLAF).